Monday, December 27, 2010

 Just Waiting On The Beans

-We are getting ready to leave Monkey Bay soon, and it will be really hard to do.
+We are getting ready to leave Monkey Bay soon, and it will be really hard.
 We know we will see everyone out at the islands, but we will miss the camaraderie we enjoy here.

 Footnote: Most of us soaked our beans overnight, so our little Fiesta did not live up to its name.